joaotolovi/Tiller/README.md

 Tiller watches your tracker, finds the work to be done, opens an isolated session, starts the selected coding-agent CLI, gives it the right context, and lets the agent work like a developer.

-Example: move a ClickUp task to `Develop`, and Tiller starts Codex/Claude/Aider in a fresh workspace with the task context.
-Or use Telegram as a chat-native tracker: a message starts the active task for that chat, `/new` prepares the next one, the agent posts progress back into the same conversation, and optional chat/user ID filters limit who can create work.
+Example: Move a task from ClickUp to Develop and Tiller starts Codex/Claude in a new workspace with the task's context.
+The agent publishes progress and reports blocks, works on the repositories needed to complete the task, and opens pull requests in all repositories worked on.

 **Your agent is treated like a developer.
 You are the helm.**

 Tiller is built on a simple philosophy: no workflows, no orchestration, no rigidity.
 It provides only the minimum structure needed for the agent to achieve maximum performance: clean context, the right tools, and room to work.

-It also gives the agent a way to **learn over time**.
 Tiller can keep durable memory so the agent gradually understands:
 - your preferences
 - your product and business context